iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS_Responisve Design.md

 Historically, the em represented the width of a capital letter M in the typeface and size being used.
 That is no longer the case.

-Today, the em represents the font-size of the current element or the default base font-size set by the browser if none is given.
+Today, the **em** **_represents the font-size of the current element or the default base font-size set by the browser if none is given_**.
 For example, if the base font of a browser is 16 pixels (which is normally the default size of text in a browser), then 1 em is equal to 16 pixels.
 2 ems would equal 32 pixels, and so on.

 Let’s take a look at two examples that show how em can be used in CSS.